GBADsInformatics/GBADsDPM.R/README.md

 The package should be run in RStudio.

+Old DPM versions can be found in the R/Old subfolder, These should be used at your own risk.

 ## More Informatiom

 Further useful information on the DPM and the AHLE can be found here: https://gbadske.org/dashboards/ahle-casestudy/.